DukeEnglish/mt-class/hw2.md

    to do beam search---that is, to consider multiple possible translations at each time step---as you did for a phrase-based decoder in [coursework 1](http://www.inf.ed.ac.uk/teaching/courses/mt/hw1.html).
+   __NOTE__: You needn't implement beam search.
+The purpose of this question is simply for you to think through and clearly explain how you would do it.
 1. Could you implement dynamic programming for this model?
 Why or why not?
+   Again, you needn't implement this.

 The next two questions ask you to modify the model and retrain it.
 Implementing the modifications will not take you very long, but retraining